-You perform a trial-compute to review amounts computed for each payroll calculation so that you make any necessary adjustments.
+You perform a trial computation to review amounts computed for each payroll calculation so that you make any necessary adjustments.
 On the Calculations tab, you can review the accuracy of computed amounts or override the calculation results by supplying different amounts.
-After you final-compute timecards, the computed amounts cannot be changed; Sage 100 Contractor posts the job and equipment costs, and updates the wage and payroll calculation balances in the employee records.
+After you final-compute timecards, you cannot change the computed amounts.
+Sage

+100 Contractor posts the job and equipment costs, and updates the wage and payroll calculation balances in the employee records.

-After you run a final compute, you can view the distributions that will appear on a direct deposit pay stub by selecting the Direct Deposit Net Distribution option in the 5-2-2 Payroll Records window.
+After you perform a final computation, you can view the distributions that will appear on a direct deposit pay stub by selecting the Direct Deposit Net Distribution option in the 5-2-2 Payroll Records window.
 Selecting this option opens a Direct Deposit Net Pay Distribution window that lists, for each account number, the routing number, rate type, and deposit amount.